nershman/imbalanced-learning/README.md

 ### Focal Loss
- Focal Loss, recently designed by Facebook Research, is an extension of Cross Entrop Loss for Convolution Neural Networks.
+ Focal Loss, recently designed by Facebook Research, is an extension of Cross Entropy Loss for Convolution Neural Networks.
 Focal Loss updates sample weights at the end of each epoch, lowering weight on samples which were classified successfully and increasing weight on those which were missclassified.
+Effectively, the model is then trained more on difficult-to classify observations.
+This is beneficial in the context of imbalanced data, because often due to the imbalance, the minority class is difficult to classify.
+Additionally, this approach adds emphasis to the minority class while maintaining the accuracy in the majority class, which is more difficult with other methods.

  This loss approach was designed for use in Object Detection for Computer Vision.
  Another benefit of this model is that it can effectively train faster by skipping overrepresented data.

-### Cross Entropy loss (baseline)
+### Cross Entropy Loss (baseline)

 Cross Entropy is a common loss measure for classification in the case of rare events.
 It is calculated by generating two distributions: one from the true labels and one from the predicted labels.
 Kullback-Leibler divergence is used to measure the difference between the two distributions.